honne/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

     Successfully created application

-where ``config.json`` is the file that contains the pipeline configuration shown above.
+where, in both cases, ``config.json`` is the file that contains the pipeline configuration shown above.

 .. _hydrator-developing-pipelines-creating-real-time: